Economy of the Confederate States of America: Textiles

 Early in the war, the government used cottage and home-based industry to manufacture textiles such as shirts and shoes.
 Finding this approach inadequate, the government moved to consolidate finished-goods production into military-run textile shops concentrated in larger cities.
 These textile shops, with the exception of those captured or destroyed, continued to run until the end of the war.
 Private mills generally supplied raw textiles to these shops for refinement.

-Privately-owned textile mills found themselves in a very lucrative market.
+Privately owned textile mills found themselves in a very lucrative market.
 Rising prices due to scarcity and high levels of demand made sales to the public far more profitable than fixed-price contract sales to the military, so much so that in the first year private mills often refused or cut back on fulfillments ordered by Confederate quartermasters.

 Government control

-While the general political sentiment in the Confederacy was reluctance towards government involvement in private business, the exigencies of the war forced the Confederate government to exert a strong control over industry related to war aims.
-The bureau of conscription, empowered by the Conscription Act of 1862 and 1863, dispensed exemptions to those in industry, if necessary, provided a powerful incentive to private industry to fulfill government contracts.
-If an owner refused, they would find themselves quickly without their labor force, free or slave.
+While the general political sentiment in the Confederacy was reluctance toward government involvement in private business, the exigencies of the war forced the Confederate government to exert a strong control over industry related to war aims.
+The bureau of conscription, empowered by the Conscription Acts of 1862 and 1864, dispensed exemptions to those in industry, if necessary, which provided a powerful incentive to private industry to fulfill government contracts.
+Owners who refused would find themselves quickly without their labor force, free or slave.